levxn/Tiny_GPT/README.md

 📚 Example Training Text
 The file input.txt includes raw training text.
 You can replace this with your own dataset to retrain or fine-tune the model.

-❗ Limitations
-Not optimized for production or large datasets

-No GPU acceleration enabled by default

-Trained on extremely limited data

-This is an educational project, not a full-scale NLP solution.

-📜 License
-This project is under the MIT License.
-You are free to use and modify it for learning or prototyping.

-Feel free to copy and paste the content directly into your `README.md` file.
-Let me know if you need further modifications!